Vaibhavkr2004/Student-data-Portal/README.md

 ✅ Admins have a dedicated panel to add, update, and manage student data.

 ✅ The data is stored securely in a MySQL database.

+📩 Contact

+For any queries or collaborations, reach out to me at [vaibhavkr003@gmail.com] or open an issue in this repository.